Key terms and acronyms used in CONNECT.

 See also: Breakout View, On-Demand Streams

-See also: Imprint
+See also: Imprint, Owner, Distributor

 Unique identifier generated for each entry in our database.
 Note that the Luminate ID for an entity appears in its CONNECT Dashboard URL.